pdromnt/uprising_fix_mod/README.md

 # Uprising Fix Mod

+A mod for Uprising Join or Die that uses the dsound.dll to hook into the game's code and inject some fixes:

-1- Fix broken skies (Fix game only using blue skies no matter the level)
+1- Fix game only using blue skies no matter the level
-2- Fix broken CD Audio (Fix missing music in menus and game)
+2- Fix broken CD Audio (missing music in menus and game)
-3- Attempt to fix mouse by default (If mouse is still broken, see fix in tips below)
+3- Attempt to fix jittery mouse (if mouse is still broken after, see fix in tips below)

 ## Tips